kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 Studia can also be used on arbitrary lvalues:
 - right-click on a statement in the AST component;
-- click on _...studia_;
+- click on _Studia..._;
 - choose _Reads of_ or _Writes to_;
-- enter the desired C lvalues in the text field and press _Enter_ or click on _Search_;
+- enter the desired C lvalues in the text field and press _Enter_, or click on _Search_;

 The memory location of the lvalue is evaluated at the selected statement: